 Now you wonder?
 Is it safe to buy a gown on the internet at all?
 Yes, it is possible to buy a gown on the internet.
 But you have to do your homework and find reputable places.
 One big red flag is that they do not have a local phone number for you to call or an address.
 If an online bridal gown seller does all their business online by email or chats only, beware and dig further.
 Another place to look is The Knot or Wedding Wire and other bridal service websites that are reputable.
 These websites provide retailer information, retailers usually have to provide credentials in order to do business with them.
 See if that retail seller is listed with any of them.
 Check to see if they are registered with the Federal Trade Commission and have an RN number.
 It is required that manufacturers have an RN number in the US.
 If you know what state a bridal website is doing business in.
 Check to see if they are a registered business there.

 Another good way to know whether the business is legitimate.
 Is checking reviews.
 You can do an internet search for reviews of that business and see what all shows up.
 While there is no guaranteed way to make sure you get the perfect gown from the perfect online retailer, it does help to find out as much as you can and see what other's experience has been in order to weed the not so reputable ones out.
-Being aware that most likely a bridal gown from a reputable source will not cost $150.00 and that goes for bridesmaid dresses too!
+Being aware that most likely a bridal gown from a reputable source will not cost $150.00 and that goes for bridesmaid dresses too, watch out for some of those real inexpensive offers!
 There are many custom bridal shops online and custom retail stores.
 Many of these shops are reputable and many will have options in your price range.
 Make sure you include them in your consideration.
 Custom dresses often offer better fabrics, unique styles, great fit, and can be very reasonable as well.

 Stay tuned for our next publication "WHERE DO BRIDAL GOWNS COME FROM?"
 There we will take a look at how the manufacturing of bridal gowns has changed and also identifying some key differences in the manufacturing process.

-Celeste Herdeman is owner and designer of Krustallos Couture Bridal, retail and online bridal boutique.
-Celeste has kept up with the bridal industry for more than 30 years.
+Celeste Herdeman is owner and designer of Krustallos Couture Bridal, Celeste has kept up with the bridal industry for more than 30 years.